MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 #### Collabration in mixed reality

+In mixed reality, people come together vitually to share experiences and collaborate.
+Samples listed here demonstrate some features that make collaboration possible in mixed reality.

 ##### Identity

 This sample sets up your HoloLens 2 device using Azure Active Directory (AAD) credentials, and then configures the device to use iris login.